uwescience/dssg2021-redistricting/README.md

   Focus: Voting Rights Act and Minority Effective Districts

-Additionally, we used **Virginia** as an exploratory exercise to help shape the structure of our state level case studies.
+Additionally, we used **Virginia** as an exploratory exercise to help shape the structure of our three state level case studies.
 The primary focus of this exploration was to translate a possible partisan legislative test to a quantifiable method.